Zamiell/jud6s/README.md

 ### Unfair Narrow Room Removal

-While not technically unavoidable, many narrow rooms have near-impossible attack patterns.
+While not technically unavoidable, many narrow rooms have near-impossible attack patterns, especially on Dr. Fetus builds.

 The deleted rooms are as follows:
 * Angel Room: #9